Philip Murray: Post-war strikes and Taft–Hartley

+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.

 Murray lead the Steelworkers out on strike in 1946.
 Employers said that they were unable to meet the union's wage demands under existing federal wage and price controls.
 US President Harry Truman established a fact-finding board to craft a settlement, eventually approving the price increases sought by business in order to finance the wage increases.
 The strike, which began in mid-January, was over within a month.

 Murray had another fight on his hands in 1947 when the Congress enacted the Taft–Hartley Act over Truman's veto.
 In July 1943, Murray had established a permanent political action committee (PAC) within the CIO, the CIO-PAC, the first-ever PAC in the United States.
 The CIO's political efforts were only marginally effective.
 The Republican Party successfully passed the Taft–Hartley Act despite the vigorous opposition of Murray and the CIO.

 After the act passed, Murray and the CIO were indicted for violating section 304 of the act, which forbade the expenditure of union funds in federal political campaigns.
 The CIO had endorsed a candidate for Congress in Maryland, and the US Department of Justice prosecuted Murray and the CIO for advertising the fact on the front page of The CIO News.
 In United States v.
 Congress of Industrial Organizations, the Supreme Court overturned the indictment and found that the publicizing endorsements was not an "expenditure" under the act.
 Representing Murray was Lee Pressman.

 Murray also refused to sign the required anticommunist affidavit on the grounds that it was demeaning.
 Nevertheless, Murray was no radical, and he aggressively purged the CIO of 11 left-leaning unions in 1949 and 1950.
 In the 1948 presidential election, Murray refused to support former Vice-President Henry A. Wallace's third-party candidacy and accused Wallace and his Progressive Party of being supported and influenced by communists.
 Instead, both Murray and the CIO supported Truman and the Democratic Party.

 Murray led the USWA through a second successful strike in 1949.
 Now, the issue was whether employers should bear the entire cost of workers' health benefits and pensions.
 Once more, the union and the employers sought the assistance of a federal factfinding board, but the board's recommendations did not prevent a strike from beginning on October 1, 1949 and lasting 31 days.
 Murray won a doubling of the pension benefit, with the employer continuing to pick up the entire cost.
 The USWA, meanwhile, agreed to pick up only half the cost of a new health and insurance benefit.